 “Everything is homemade—the bread, meals and baking.
 Everything we grow is incorporated into a meal.”

-The Berrys are one of several families across Canada being profiled in Enbridge’s newly produced Homegrown Recipes cookbook, which is being distributed to neighbors along our rights-of-way starting this summer.
+The Berrys are one of several families across Canada being profiled in Enbridge’s newly produced Homegrown Recipes cookbook, which is being distributed to neighbors along our rights-of-way.

 The Homegrown Recipes collection includes more than 110 tantalizing kitchen creations—breakfasts, breads, soups, salads, sides, entrees and desserts—submitted by our neighbors near Enbridge’s network of pipelines and facilities.

 Because just as land is passed down through the generations, so too are some of the most treasured recipes that connect us to family, friends and communities—including Doug and Cheryl’s dark brown baked beans, included in our Homegrown Recipes collection.